top of page

 French - logical visionaries, full of ideas, intelligently lead the team, used to develop a conceptual and comprehensive approach to the project.

-The Dutch - are always busy and aware that business opportunities should not be missed, work fast, identify weaknesses effortlessly, are good organizers, and do not like to waste time.
+The Dutch - are always busy and ready to grasp business opportunities, work fast, identify weaknesses effortlessly, are good organizers, and do not like to waste time.
 Can assess problems from an international perspective; democratic, stubborn in searching

 solutions.